kodecocodes/vt_android_mvvm/v1/for_instructor/04-model-repository.markdown

 ```

-Then we add the methods from the CreatureRepository inteface, using the async tasks as needed.
+Then we add the methods from the CreatureRepository interface, using the async tasks as needed.

 ```kotlin
    override fun saveCreature(creature: Creature) {